 3. Cut Out Liquid Calories Completely

-People often underestimate how many calories they consume through beverages.
+People often underestimate the number of calories they consume through beverages.
 Sugary drinks, alcohol, and even fruit juices can derail your progress.
 Swap them for water, green tea, or black coffee to save hundreds of calories daily. – Jamie Lennox, FitLab Nutrition

 4. Eat More Protein To Boost Metabolism